sparrowsl/simple-calendar/README.md

-# newdevs
+# SLAD

-- A place for developers to meet like-minded people, share, develop and participate on projects
+- A non profit organization looking to support Sierra Leoneans intreested in tech.

 ## Skills